algorithmica-org/algorithmica/content/english/hpc/simd/vectorization.md

 Most often, SIMD is used for "embarrassingly parallel" computations: the ones where all you do is apply some elementwise function to all elements of an array and write it back somewhere else.
 In this setting, you don't even need to know how SIMD works: the compiler is perfectly capable of optimizing such loops by itself.
 All you need to know is that such optimization exists and yields a 5-10x speedup.

-But most computations are not like that, and even the loops that seem straightforward to vectorize are often not optimized because of tricky technical nuances.
-In this section, we will discuss how to assist the compiler in vectorization and also walk through some more complicated patterns of using SIMD.
+But most computations are not like that, and even the loops that seem straightforward to vectorize are often not optimized because of some tricky technical nuances.
+In this section, we will discuss how to assist the compiler in vectorization and walk through some more complicated patterns of using SIMD.

 ## Reductions